geawiz/geoviz/4_layer-list/README.md

 </div>
 ```

 Back to our example, first we are going to declare the layers names outside of the ``map.on('load')`` callback, as we will reuse those variables later to setup the checkboxes.
 We are then going to add the checkboxes to our map in the ``map.on('idle')`` callback.
 In order to create exactly one checkbox per layer, we iterate over all the layers added to the map, and for each we add an ``input`` and ``label`` element.
 To link it to the actual layer, we assign the layer name to the ``input`` id, as this will be useful later when interacting with the element.
 It is important to notice that the ``map.on('load')`` callback is executed each time the map is done rendering, e.g., when zooming or panning.
-Therefore, we also need to make sure that our checkboxes are added only once (and ideally on the first call to the callback); this can be easily achieved by making sure that ``input`` with a given id is only added once to the page:
+Therefore, we also need to make sure that our checkboxes are added only once (and ideally on the first call to the callback); this can be easily achieved by making sure that ``input`` with a given id is only added once to the page.
+The checkboxes are added to the ``checkboxes`` element on the page: this is a simple ``div`` element in the top-right corner of the page that acts as a container for all the ``input`` elements.
+Please refer to the [index.html](./index.html) file in this folder for further details on how style and place on the page the ``checkboxes`` element via its CSS properties.

 ```html
 <body>